InCar/ali-mns/README.md

 # MQBatch
 Provide the batch process model introduced in a new edtion of Ali-MNS service in June, 2015.
+It derives from MQ, so all methods in MQ are avaiable in MQBatch too.
+For example, you can use `mqBatch.setRecvTolerance(1.2)` to adjust the timeout behavior of *mqBatch.recvP()*.
 ```javascript
 var mqBatch = new AliMNS.MQBatch(aliCfg.mqName, account, aliCfg.region);
 ```